oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 - Now that the `ATTRIBUTE1` variable can be seen, we can map the `Comment` source variable to it by dragging the little circle just to the right of the `Comment` variable over to the `ATTRIBUTE1` circle.

-- Click and hold on the circle just to the right of the `Comment` Source variable then drag on top of the little circle just to the left of the `ATTRIBUTE1` Target variable.
+- Click and hold on the circle just to the right of the `Comment` Source variable then drag it on top of the little circle just to the left of the `ATTRIBUTE1` Target variable.

    ![](images/300/image044.png)